 There are a few different official terms to describe us here in Australia – marriage celebrant, wedding celebrant, civil celebrant or authorised marriage celebrant.

-Marriage celebrants have overseen the majority of marriages since 1999 and the proportion of marriage ceremonies overseen by a marriage celebrant increased to 72.5 per cent of all marriages in 2013.
-(Source: The Australian Bureau of Statistics 2014)
+Marriage celebrants have overseen the majority of marriages since 1999 and the proportion of marriage ceremonies overseen by a marriage celebrant increased to over 80 percent of all marriages in 2021.

 I’m regularly surprised when after I have celebrated a wedding ceremony a guest approaches me to say “Thank-you, I have never been to a ceremony like this before.
 Previously I had only been to church ceremonies which seems so impersonal and long.”
 Or “I loved how you included so much about them and in such a relaxed way.”